darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 Did you know I provide various infosec services, including security audits of code and infrastructure, penetration testing, etc, for Drupal websites?
-It's not something I've really blogged about before, but recently I have done many site audits, including reviewing sites for security issues.
+It's not a subject that has featured in my blogs before, but having recently done many site audits, including reviewing sites for security issues, it's becoming a hot topic.

 Security consultant Egor Homakov recently posted up details of [how he hacked GitHub](http://homakov.blogspot.co.uk/2014/02/how-i-hacked-github-again.html) and this got me thinking.
 Although I've touched on security issues in previous posts (for example,
 [common Drupal mistakes](http://darrenmothersele.com/blog/2013/12/19/drupal-common-mistakes/)),
-I thought it was about time I posted something more comprehensive on the issue.
+It's about time I posted something more comprehensive on the issue.

 <!--break-->